 CEMENTEGRITY is funded by CLIMIT, RVO, and BEIS, under the ACT3 program.

-Project partners are: Halliburton, ReStone, University of Stavanger, Delft University of Technology, Energie Beheer Nederland, and Heriot-Watt University.
+Project partners are: Halliburton, ReStone, University of Stavanger, Wintershall DEA, Delft University of Technology, Energie Beheer Nederland, and Heriot-Watt University.

 Start date: 2021-10-01

 End date: 2024-09–30